sebastianTech/sentiment-analysis/README.md

 Conclusion

 If you have survey data with multiple choice entry, you can use pivot table, but for free form text like tweets, chats it is hard to process.
 You will need a machine learning system which is provided by Azure.
 Click and follow to get the next update on how to do word cloud on Excel.
-Next time you have a large amount of data to analyze, consider Azure Machine Learning.
+Next time you have a large amount of data to analyze, consider Azure Machine Learning.Learning